marcj/angular2-localstorage/README.md

     `
 })
 class AppLoginComponent {
-    //here happens the magic. `username` is always restored from the localStorage when you reload the site
+    //here happens the magic. `username` is always restored from the localstorage when you reload the site
     @LocalStorage() public username:string = '';

     public password:string;

-    //here happens the magic. `rememberMe` is always restored from the localStorage when you reload the site
+    //here happens the magic. `rememberMe` is always restored from the localstorage when you reload the site
     @LocalStorage() public rememberMe:boolean = false;
 }
 ```